pandas-dev/pandas/doc/source/development/roadmap.rst

 We'd like to provide better-integrated support for Arrow memory and data types within pandas.
-This will let us take advantage of its I/O capabilities and provides for better interoperability with other languages and libraries using Arrow.
+This will let us take advantage of its I/O capabilities and provide for better interoperability with other languages and libraries using Arrow.

 Block Manager Rewrite